Trevorjoel/meet-app/README.md

 Code in question: viewprofile.php Line: 121

 JS/Ajax/JQ
-1) Needs an expand and retract function on the message boxes to just show the last few messages.
+1) Needs an expand and retract function on the message boxes to just show the last few messages. // COMPLETED //

 2)When you are messaging from your own profile http://alternicom.com/meet-app/viewprofile.php the ajax function works correctly.